Winter

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
-Winter is on the at-risk list due to behavior concerns.
-In the care center, Winter has displayed some defensive aggression and mild arousal concerns, including, mouthing hands and clothing, and fixating on dogs and moving stimuli when on walks.
-Winter during some interaction will display high levels of anxiety such as panting, whining, exit-seeking, and when initially brought into care was snapping at the leash and difficultly acclimating at first.
-Winter has warmed up to staff, enjoying going to the yard and playing but struggling to settle in some interactions.
+This pet is available only through ACC New Hope partners.
+To adopt or foster, please complete the pre-screener form below.
+Inquiries sent directly to ACC will not receive a response.
+Pre-Screener Form Winter is on the at-risk list due to behavior concerns.
+In the care center, Winter has displayed some defensive aggression and mild arousal concerns, including mouthing hands and clothing, and fixating on dogs and moving stimuli when on walks.
+Winter, during some interaction, will display high levels of anxiety such as panting, whining, exit-seeking, and when initially brought into care, would snap at the leash and had difficulty acclimating at first.
+Winter has warmed up to staff, enjoying going to the yard and playing, but struggling to settle in some interactions.
+He recently had an incident with a staff member during a walk, where Winter became aroused and bit their forearm, resulting in a scratch that broke skin.
+He also had an altercation with another dog after escaping the play yard.
+No bites occurred with either dog.
 Medically, Winter is apparently healthy.
 Meet Winter!
 Winter arrived in our care as a stray with very limited history.
 Since being here, he has shown himself to be a sensitive and fearful dog who is still learning to feel safe in new environments and around unfamiliar people.
 While he can be friendly and wiggly with handlers he trusts, he may become avoidant or anxious when pressured and needs time, patience, and space to build confidence and feel secure.
 My Ideal Home Winter will do best in a calm, experienced adult-only home or rescue placement that understands fearful dogs and is comfortable working through anxiety and defensive behaviors using force-free, positive reinforcement methods.
 A quiet environment with predictable routines, slow introductions, and respect for his need for space - especially around resting areas like crates - will help him feel safe and supported while he gains confidence.
 Good with Kids?
 No - an adult-only home is recommended at this time due to his fearfulness, anxiety, and history of defensive warning behaviors when feeling pressured.
 Other Fun Facts When he begins to trust his handlers, Winter shows a softer side - greeting familiar people with a loose, wiggly body, checking in frequently on walks, and even offering playful gestures like small play bows.
 He enjoys staying close to trusted handlers and benefits from calm, reassuring companionship.

 My medical notes are...